rpicard/explore-flask/12-handling_users.md

     password = PasswordField('Email', validators=[Required()])
 ```

 I'm assuming that our password reset form just needs one field for the password.
-Many apps require the user to enter their new password twice to confirm that they haven't made a typo (because you can't see the contents of a password input field).
-To do this, we'd simply add another PasswordField and add the EqualTo WTForms validator to the main password field.
+Many apps require the user to enter their new password twice to confirm that they haven't made a typo.
+To do this, we'd simply add another `PasswordField` and add the `EqualTo` WTForms validator to the main password field.

-{ SEE ALSO: There a lot of interesting discussions in the User Experience (UX) community about the best way to handle this.
+{ SEE ALSO: There a lot of interesting discussions in the User Experience (UX) community about the best way to handle this in sign-up forms.
 I personally like the thoughts of one Stack Exchange user (Roger Attrill) who said, "We should not ask for password twice - we should ask for it once and make sure that the 'forgot password' system works seamlessly and flawlessly."

-* You can read more about this topic in this thread on the User Experience Stack Exchange (whence the quote came): http://ux.stackexchange.com/questions/20953/why-should-we-ask-the-password-twice-during-registration/21141
+* You can read more about this topic in this thread on the User Experience Stack Exchange: http://ux.stackexchange.com/questions/20953/why-should-we-ask-the-password-twice-during-registration/21141

-* There are also some cool ideas for simplifying the sign-ups and sign-ins in this Smashing Magazine article: http://uxdesign.smashingmagazine.com/2011/05/05/innovative-techniques-to-simplify-signups-and-logins/ }
+* There are also some cool ideas for simplifying the sign-up and sign-in forms in this Smashing Magazine article: http://uxdesign.smashingmagazine.com/2011/05/05/innovative-techniques-to-simplify-signups-and-logins/ }

-Now we'll implement the first view of our process, where a user can request a password reset for a given email address.
+Now we'll implement the first view of our process, where a user can request that a password reset link be sent for a given email address.

 myapp/views.py
 ```